anotherbundleofneurons/ComplexMorphogenesis/README.md

 - **A dynamic connectivity field modulated by local bending energy**
 - **RK4 integration for field updates**
 - **Surface embedding for visualization and energy computation**

+### Plain-Language Explanation
+Multi-layered membrane (spring-mass mesh network) inflated, deflated, cut and sutured/glued depending on constraints set by a liquid crystal (active nematic) system that behaves like an elastic interwoven fiber bundle.